w-jamil/proteus-eti/README.md

 - download `onlinereg`
 - execution example `python coirr.py`

-Changing following few lines will allow the user to have any data, but the please make sure the format is the same.
+Changing following few lines will allow the user to have any data, but please make sure the format is the same.

       array = np.loadtxt(args.data_file, delimiter=' ')